Pastell/lavenderpad/README.md

 # Lavenderpad
-### A DIY programmable macropad & hardware volume mixer
+### A DIY programmable macropad & physical volume mixer

-*Lavenderpad* is my project to create a fully custom programmable macropad with a few extra goals.
+*Lavenderpad* is my project to create a fully custom programmable macropad and physical volume mixer.

 ### 1: Goals
 1. Individual macro profiles, called Layers, must be loaded from a human-readable, and more importantly human-writable, file.